[bra_button text=’Pruchase Rotunda DVD’ url=’https://judithshatin.com/rotunda/’ target=’_self’ size=’small’ style=’rounded’ color=’grey’]

-One day, in late spring 2005, I was sitting in my office, upstairs in Old Cabell Hall, looking at the flow of life on the Lawn.
+One day, I was sitting in my office, upstairs in Old Cabell Hall, looking at the flow of life on the Lawn.
 I had often been delighted by the feeling of life on the Lawn, and by the shifting weather patterns above it.
 But this time, I suddenly saw the scene as part a movie that combined the majesty of the place with the hum of daily life.
 I imagined capturing images over the course of a year, and creating music from sounds harvested in and around the Rotunda, as well as from people talking about what the Rotunda meant to them.
 And I also imagined the film as a way of sharing this world-heritage site with people who would not have the opportunity to experience it in person.

 I contacted noted filmmaker Robert Arnold, whom I had met when we were both fellows at the Rockefeller Foundation in Bellagio.
 I thought he would be the ideal collaborator because his films deal with time in such fascinating ways.
 He was intrigued by the idea, and we discussed capturing images from a fixed point over the course of a year.
 I then started investigating funding and equipment sources, and the Office of Development at UVA helped with some of that.
 Meanwhile, I found Erdman Video Systems, who made a camera/computer system typically used for surveillance at construction sites.
 We loved the idea of subverting this equipment for artistic purposes!